 In Colorado, you must bring your personal injury claim within two years of the date of your injury.
 If you do not discover your injuries until after the accident (e.g. if you don’t realize a surgeon left a sponge inside of you until years later when it causes health problems), the clock won’t start until the date of discovery.
 To file against a government entity, you have 180 days to bring a formal claim.

 Colorado has been a “fault” state regarding car accidents since a statutory change in 2003.
 This means that two parties must determine fault for a crash.
 Then seeking primary recovery through the at-fault driver’s insurance company.
 Accident victims have several potential means for recovery available to them.
 From filing an insurance claim to bringing a personal injury or wrongful death lawsuit against the guilty driver.

 Colorado uses a “modified comparative fault” rule to judge fault for an accident.
 This means that even if an injured person shares some amount of fault for an accident, he or she could still recover at least a portion of damages.
 The courts will reduce the plaintiff’s award by an amount equivalent to his/her percentage of fault for causing the injury.

 It’s important to speak to an injury attorney as soon as possible after you suffer an injury in Colorado.
 The sooner you reach out to a lawyer, the better your chances of staying within the confines of the state’s statutes of limitations.
 Prompt legal action can also help your case succeed, as the incident will still be fresh on everyone’s minds.
-Call Jordan, Herington & Rowley experienced Denver personal injury lawyers to request a free consultation.
+Call the experienced Denver personal injury lawyers at Jordan Law to request a free consultation.
 We offer free, 24-hour consultations about potential cases.
 Call (303) INJURED, (303) 465-8733 to schedule yours today.